The Difference Between Simplified and Traditional Chinese

 We provided an example of this above when talking about the reduction of variant characters with the same pronunciation to a single character.
 This was also the case with variant characters that had identical meanings (such as ‘sofa’ and ‘settee’ in English).

 Another form of simplification was the application of regular rules to certain characters.
-This meant the introduction of a standardised, simplified version of a particular component into all characters that contained that component.
+This meant the introduction of a standardized, simplified version of a particular component into all characters that contained that component.

 A Word on Chinese Dialects and Characters

 If you’re in the market for Chinese translation services, there’s also the question of which dialect of Chinese you need.
 China is home to 297 living languages.
-The most commonly spoken of these is Mandarin, which some 70% of China’s population speak.
+The most commonly spoken of these is Mandarin, which some 80% of China’s population speak in Mainland China.

 Cantonese is the second most spoken Chinese dialect and is an official language in both Hong Kong and Macau (alongside English in the former and Portuguese in the latter).